 The good news for Android owners is that Dolby Atmos support is very common, especially among Samsung handsets.
-When you add LG, Sony, Motorola, and Huawei, it means that a majority of Android users will probably be able to experience spatial audio from Apple Music on their phones.
+When you add LG, Sony, Motorola, and Huawei, it means that a majority of

 If your phone does support Dolby Atmos, you’ll be able to listen using any set of wired or wireless headphones.
 For lossless audio, you’ll need a wired set of earbuds or cans, and possibly an external digital-to-analog converter (DAC), depending on your phone’s built-in DAC and the resolution of lossless audio you’re seeking.